51Degrees/documentation/src/concepts/configuration/builders/buildingfromconfiguration.md

 @endsnippet
 @endsnippets

-# Rules for Building from a Configuration File
+# Rules for building from a configuration file

 The core **build from configuration** logic ultimately calls the same configuration methods, on the same builders as the developer does if they configure the @Pipeline in code.